matheusflavio/ALG1-TP1/README.md

 This implementation passes on 100% of the test and additional-test cases given.

 ## Compiling and Running the Program
 First of all, build the tp01 executable.
-To do that, simply open a terminal and run the command:
+To do that, simply open a terminal inside the project root folder and run the command:
 ```
 make
 ```